billtong/nios-ii-study/z_FINAL_REVIEW/elec371/1_input_output_organization.md

-# input/output organization
+# Input/Output Organization
-## Multiple Discrete Chips vs A Single FPGA Chip
+## Multiple-Discrete-Chips vs Single-FPGA-Chip
 - For data connections to a processor, briefly describe difference(s) between all-in-a-single-chip implement and circuit-board-with-multiple-chips implement
   - data lines from processor are one-to-many, so only wiring from processor output to destination inputs; data line to processor are many to one which means ORing outputs from sources to input of processor, but each source also requires 2-to-1 MUX internally for zeros.
   - Bidirectional data pins on all relevant chips are connected to common set of data lines on circuit board.
 Those data pins all must have tristate logic for the output driver.